Pet registrations

 Council runs a program offering a ‘free ride home’ if your registered pet is found wandering.

-Each registration comes with a lifetime registration tag, which is best attached to your pet’s collar for easy identification by Council staff.
+Each registration comes with a lifetime registration tag.
+It is a legal requirement to attach the registration tag to your pet’s collar for easy identification by Council staff.
 If your registration tag is lost, a replacement can be provided for a small fee.

 If your pet is already registered, a renewal form will be posted to you before your next registration payment in April each year.